How to Vote>

 - in person on election day, Oct.
 24, 2022

 Voting hours vary by voting location.
 More information about voting locations and hours is available on the Voting Locations page.

 We want to make voting as easy as possible for you by ensuring voting locations are accessible to everyone.
 Four voting locations will be available in each ward.
-Information about accessibility for the City’s 2022 municipal election will be available closer to the election.
+All voting locations are accessible.

 Meet two Burlington residents who have their voting plans ready

 When you first meet Rula Azrai, you immediately sense her warmth, her sincerity and her energy.
 She doesn’t waste time and plans ahead.

 “I have been in Canada for 17 years now, 10 of them in Burlington.
 In the last municipal election, I voted for the first time.
 I wasn’t sure where to start, so I went to the City of Burlington’s website.
 It had all of the information I needed, even voting tips.”
 Rula also went to a candidate meeting that was organized by a Jordanian community group.
 She said that going to this event helped her understand the issues and decide what mattered to her.